5-gallon fish tanks can add a stylish and sleek look to your home and there are lots of styles and designs available.

 Mid Range: Marina LED Aquarium Kit

-The Marina LED Aquarium kit is a well-constructed, quality tank which is popular amongst all aquarists.
+The Marina LED Aquarium Kit is a well-constructed, quality tank that is popular amongst all aquarists.

-It has black silicone sealed edges, and a hinged lid which opens and allows you to feed your fish and clean the tank out.
+It has black silicone sealed edges and a hinged lid that opens and allows you to feed your fish and clean the tank out.

-This tank comes with LED lighting, a hang on back filter, fish food, water conditioner, biological supplement, a net and an aquarium guide.
+This tank comes with LED lighting, a hang-on back filter, fish food, a water conditioner, a biological supplement, a net, and an aquarium guide.

 The lighting is built into the canopy, and LED lights are used to ensure they are long-lasting.

 Product dimensions: 18.5 x 10.8 x 13.3 inches.